A sensuous encounter with Indian architecture

-In the midst of the chilly Danish winter, now is the chance to be whisked off on a sensuous journey to the colours, scents and shapes of India.
-Such will be the experience when India’s Studio Mumbai visits the Danish Architecture Centre with the exhibition Studio Mumbai – In between the Sun and the Moon.
+In the midst of the chilly Danish winter, now is the chance to be whisked off on a sensuous journey to the colors, scents and shapes of India.
+Such will be the experience when India’s Studio Mumbai visits the Danish Architecture Center with the exhibition Studio Mumbai – In between the Sun and the Moon.

 Studio Mumbai is the first Indian architecture practice to have gained international attention by building a bridge between locality and globality.
 Rooted in building traditions and craftsmanship, Studio Mumbai grapples with a new Indian reality that is dominated by environmental challenges, urbanisation and scarcity of resources.